-When AJPF encounters a random choice in Java it treats it as a branch in the possible execution of the model and explores both branches-that is, it checks the property holds both in the situation where the perception was received by the agent and the situation where the perception was not received.
-We can extend this to proving properties given simple assumptions about the behavior of the real world.
+When AJPF encounters a random choice in Java it treats it as a branch in the possible execution of the model and explores both branches - i.e. it checks the property holds both in the situation where the perception was received by the agent and the situation where the perception was not received.
+We can extend this to proving properties given simple assumptions about the behaviour of the real world.
 These assumptions might be verified using other forms of analysis.
-Given the verification here, we might assume the robot's sensors accurately detect the human, and that its motor control operates correctly.
+Given the verification above, we might assume that the robot's sensors accurately detect the human, and that its motor control operates correctly.
 This allows us to prove a stronger property that the agent will either find the human or the area is actually empty.
 These deductive aspects can be carried out by hand, or by using a suitable prover.

 In more sophisticated scenarios we may want to check properties of groups of systems/agents working together.
-Imagine we now have another robot, capable of lifting rubble.
-The two robots work as a team: the "searching" robot will find the human; the "lifting" robot will then come and remove the rubble.
+Imagine that we now have another robot, capable of 'lifting' rubble.
+The two robots work as a team: the 'searching' robot will find the human, then the 'lifting' robot will come and remove the rubble.
 We will refer to the beliefs of the lifting robot as \mathbf{B}l .
-Ideally, if these two work together as expected then we would like to show that eventually the lifter believes the human is free: $\langle \mathbf{B}l \rangle$ free(human).
+Ideally, if these two work together as expected then we would like to show that eventually the lifter believes the human is free: $\langle \mathbf{B}l \text{free}(\text{human})$.
 However, this depends on several things, for example that any communication between the robots is reliable.
-We can check the behaviors of each agent separately, then combine these component properties with statements about communication, in order to verify whether the robots can cooperate.
+We can check the behaviours of each agent separately, then combine these component properties with statements about communication, in order to verify whether the robots can cooperate.